rweigel/stats/hw.md

 <img src="hws/figures/HW8_2d_run-1.svg"/>

 The following plots show the results when $500,000$ experiments are performed for each $\theta$ value.
-The plot of the grid with dots not shown because it takes too long to render this many points.
+The plot of the grid with dots is not shown because it takes too long to render this many points.

 <img src="hws/figures/HW8_2b_run-2.svg"/>